Hengle/Folkvangr/README.md

 ![forest scene wip](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/forest_scene_WIP_thumbnail.jpg)

 ## Project Breakdown
-The projected length of the promotional trailer is six to eight minutes.
+The projected length of the promotional trailer is two to eight minutes.

 Depending on the size of the team and the budget, production of the short promotional trailer is anticipated to take around eight months to develop.
 Since unexpected production delays always happen, it’s probably realistic to add an extra few months to that number.